Everything you need to know about real estate in Germany

 Taxes on Real Estate

 If you take a look at the tax advantages and disadvantages, the German government does not really mind how or where exactly you live, or rather whether you live for rent or in a purchased property.
 This can be proven when considering the tax differences between a residential property for self-use or as a rental.
-Primarily, from the tax office’s point of view it is a question of whether you want to make a profit on the property or not.
+Primarily, from Finanzamt’s point of view, it is a question of whether you want to make a profit on the property or not.
 Let’s have a deeper look into both options:

-- Residential property as a rental: In Germany the tax office assumes that you want to make a profit with a property if you are renting it out.
+1. Property as a rental: In Germany the tax office assumes that you want to make a profit with a property if you are renting it out.
 If this is the case all costs incurred are tax deductible.
 These are, for example, the interest you pay to the bank as part of your mortgage, the closing costs when you buy the property, the ground purchasing tax, the notary, any modernization and renovation costs, and the real estate agent you may have to pay.
-Moreover, you can deduct two percent of the property’s value each year as the property loses two percent of its value each year from a taxman’s perspective.
+Moreover, you can deduct 2% of the property’s value each year for depreciation as the property loses two percent of its value each year from a tax perspective.
 You could even tax deduct a professional property management company that takes care of managing the rental.

-- Residential property for self-use: When it comes to a personal home, the tax office usually does not assume that you would want to make any profit.
-They would rather assume self-serving purposes such as improving your own living situation.
-As a result, none of the costs that are eligible for a property’s rent are deductible.
-Only a small amount of renovation costs is tax deductible for homeowners now and then.
-Generally, this often leads in tremendous sums of money that you have to pay for all on your own.
+2. Property for self-use: When it comes to a personal home, you are not providing living space for someone else.
+Therefore, you get almost no tax benefits.
+As a result, none of the costs you have are tax-deductible.
+Only a small amount of renovation costs is tax-deductible for homeowners every now and then.
+Generally, this often leads to tremendous sums of money that you have to pay for all on your own.

 Having this said, you should take into account these tax differences when deciding whether owning a home is better than owning a rental property.
-Generally, the tax advantages you receive with the help of an investment property allow you to make very good profits.
-This will not only benefit you now but also in your future in the future such as for your retirement to generate passive income every month.
-The mentioned tax benefits are exactly the reason why many real estate investors become very wealthy even though they are losing money in the eyes of the Finanzamt.
+Generally, the tax advantages you receive with the help of an investment property allow you to make high profits.
+This will not only benefit you now but also in the future such as for your retirement to generate passive income every month.
+The mentioned tax benefits are exactly the reason why many real estate investors become very wealthy.

 How Is Rental Income Taxed?

-Of course, an investment property has more than just tax advantages.
-You also have to rent it out, for which you need a tenant.
-If you have found one, or a property management is taking over, your property will generate monthly income.
-This can and will also inevitably lead to taxes again.
+Of course, an investment property offers more than just tax advantages.
+When renting out your investment property, you will generate monthly passive income.
+This can and will also inevitably lead to taxes at some point.
 But how exactly is the taxation of rental income calculated?

 Conclusion: What's best for your situation?